 Losing your job is just as much as a disaster, if not more, than an earthquake

 or flood.
-We all need money.
-When there is not enough of it, we have
+When there is not enough money, we have

 already stored in their homes.
 This preparation can supplement other

 emergency sources of incomes, such as unemployment insurance.

 Most people can cut their expenses and save more money if they are a little more

 Frugal Happy Families and other similar sites for money saving ideas.
 Save a